k-vaughn/NTCIP-8008/docs/general.md

 The process follows general practices within the larger open-source community;
 however, this document:

-- provides a step-by-step overview of the process, so that those unfamiliar with open-source processes can better understand the process and become contributors,
+a. provides a step-by-step overview of the process, so that those unfamiliar with open-source processes can better understand the process and become contributors,

-- formalizes the process (e.g., by clearly defining what are requirements), and
+a. formalizes the process (e.g., by clearly defining what are requirements), and

-- tailors the process (e.g., by defining the preferred tools to be used).
+c. tailors the process (e.g., by defining the preferred tools to be used).

 The process to approve the resultant product is defined elsewhere (e.g., NTCIP 8001).